 Paul studied psychology as part of his MSc in 1993 and has always enjoyed observing the world around him with a curiosity that is rarely satisfied.

-NEW higher discounts for multiple bookings - bring your colleagues to make your training budget go further:
+Discounts for multiple bookings - bring your colleagues to make your training budget go further:

 Live online